 1 Current for 2017/18 financial year.
 The bring forward rule is limited to those under age 65.
 For more details on the contribution rules, please refer to ato.gov.au.

 2 Current for 2017/2018.
 Total super balance includes super savings in accumulation accounts and income streams.

 4 Individuals with income for surcharge purposes (disregarding their reportable super contributions) and low-tax contributions above $250,000 in the 2017/18 financial year will pay an additional 15% tax on personal deductible and other concessional super contributions within the concessional contributions cap.

 5 Includes Medicare Levy.

-6 An exemption from the work test is available from 1 July 2019.
-The exemption allows you to make voluntary contributions to your super without the need to satisfy the work test, for one financial year only.
-This is available to recently retired individuals aged 65 - 74, who have a total super balance less than $300,000 (prior to the most recent 30 June), and met the work test for the previous financial year.
+6 An exemption from the work test is available to eligible recent retirees which may allow you to make voluntary contributions to your super without the need to satisfy the work test.
+This is available to individuals aged 67 - 74, who had a total super balance less than $300,000 (at the prior 30 June), and met the ordinary work test for the previous financial year.
 Also, this can only be applied once in your lifetime.